 - See countless castles

-- Take part in trips provided by the school as an additional supervisor
+- Take part in school trips as an additional supervisor

 - Experience German culture through theatre and music

 - Ample paid vacation time

 - Coffee breaks galore

 We pay a salary of €900 a month, which equates to the German minimum wage.
 This amounts to around €450 per month after room, board, all meals and health insurance are deducted.

 Language Assistants are encouraged to share their hobbies with staff and pupils.
 Previous assistants have played chess, joined local soccer/ badminton/ volleyball teams, learned to bake German cakes, ridden the school horses, offered creative arts courses, helped lead the church youth group in a local village, joined the school choir, given guitar lessons...